CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 ## 3.2 Using Mantl REST API

-Mantl provide REST APIs to access its individual components (Mesos, Marathon etc...), REST APIs are good for integration purpose.
+Mantl provide REST APIs to access its individual components (Mesos, Marathon etc...).
 To make this session easy we have created a bunch of postman collections under "2-app-management" folder.

 ### 3.2.1 List Applications

-Run/Send "1-list_apps" to list the services you have just deployed.
+Run/Send Button "1-list_apps" to list the services you have just deployed.
 This will return response in JSON format.

 ### 3.2.2 Get Application details

-Run/Send "2-get_myhero_web" command to get the details about "myhero_web" service.
+Run/Send Button "2-get_myhero_web" command to get the details about "myhero_web" service.
 Look at the response there is only one instance ( "instances": 1) of the service is running.

 ### 3.2.3 Scale UP application

 Currently there is only one instance ( "instances": 1) of the service is running for "myhero_web", to scale up this service open "5-sacle_up_myhero_web" REST request and open the "Body" tab from Postman request tab.
-Change the instances to 3 {"instances":3} and run/send the request.
+Change the instances to 3 {"instances":3} and run/Send Button the request.
 This will spin up 2 more instance of the "myhero_web" service.
 You can scale other service a neded.

 ### 3.2.4 Scale down application

-To scale down the service open "6-sacle_down_myhero_web" postman request and change the instance to 1 ({"instances":1}) and run/send the request.
+To scale down the service open "6-sacle_down_myhero_web" postman request and change the instance to 1 ({"instances":1}) and run/Send Button the request.
 This will bring down service "myhero_web" back to one.

 ## 3.3 Destroy MyHero Application